-Needless to say, digital progress does not standstill.
+Needless to say, digital progress does not stand still.
 You can see its bright influence everywhere!
 Modern gadgets become more and more user-friendly, website building becomes super affordable, and so on.
 To make a long story short, today’s technologies improved multiple business niches.
-They became more comfortable both for prospects and services providers.
+They have become more comfortable for both prospects and service providers.

-Sales related business is not an exception!
+Sales-related business is not an exception!
 To say more, when it comes to digital progress, sales might be the key factor!
-All in all, in 2019, eCommerce is still the most popular business model.
+All in all, in 2022, eCommerce is still the most popular business model.
 It allows shoppers to save their time, avoid such annoying things as waiting and get all the needed info at once.
 And, what’s even more critical, eCommerce helps customers to find exactly what they are looking for.
 Everyone likes it, so you can find numerous WordPress eCommerce templates.

 When it comes to shop owners, there are even more advantages!
 You can double your audience, find new clients abroad, and enter the global market.
-And all of these is possible without overruling your budgets.
-Plus, there’s no need to pay rent which definitely saves your money.
+And all of these are possible without overruling your budgets.
+Plus, there’s no need to pay rent which saves you money.
 And here is another vital aspect!
 Thanks to the properly featured eCommerce project you can create trustworthy relations with customers.
 Needless to say, it’s the most important step for any business but especially for sales.

-As the name of the post promises, today, I’ll share with you my personal tips on how to secure eCommerce website.
+As the name of the post promises, today, I’ll share with you my tips on how to secure an eCommerce website.
 Stay tuned!

 eCommerce Security Tip #1: Choosing CMS